Ivan Maisky: World War Two

-After the outbreak of the Second World War, Maisky dealt with a number of crises including intense British hostility towards the Soviets as a result of the Winter War with Finland.
+After the outbreak of World War II, Maisky dealt with a number of crises including intense British hostility towards the Soviets as a result of the Winter War with Finland.
 During the Winter War, Maisky worked to prevent Anglo-Soviet relations from being stressed too much.
 Maisky was taken greatly by surprise by the swift German conquest of Poland as he expected the Poles to last much longer.
-In a dispatch to Moscow, Maisky wrote in French "La Pologne est foutue!" ("Poland is fucked!")..
+In a dispatch to Moscow, Maisky wrote in French "La Pologne est foutue!" ("Poland is fucked!").
 Maisky compared Anglo-Soviet relations to a "taut string", saying the more tensions placed on the string, the more likely it will break.
 Maisky reported the Winter War was the most serious source of stress and "the sooner this situation is brought to a satisfactory conclusion, the better the chances Anglo-Soviet relations can survive the present crisis".
 Maisky met with Butler to tell him: "It's essential that those who are responsible for the big decisions keep cool heads".
 In February 1940, Butler told Maisky that his government wanted to "save Finland", but not to the extent of going to war with the Soviet Union.
 Maisky wanted to "localise" the Winter War, and objected to Butler's plans for British military aid to Finland, which he felt would achieve the precise opposite.
 In response, Molotov ordered Maisky to inform Butler that the Soviet Union was open to talks with Finland and would not invade either Sweden or Norway provided that those states remained neutral.